 The Baltimore Regional Fair Housing Group created the Regional AI Stakeholder Work Group to provide thoughtful and continuous advice as the Fair Housing Group carries out its 2020 Regional Analysis of Impediments to Fair Housing Choice (AI).
 Coordinating this Regional AI is part of BMC’s Regional Fair Housing Planning work.
-The Stakeholder Work Group met ten times between October 2018 and September 2019 to review key data related to fair housing and to make suggestions to shape the analysis and resulting goals and priorities.
-It will meet one last time on March 5, 2020 to review the draft AI document.
+The Stakeholder Work Group met 11 times between October 2018 and March 2020 to review key data related to fair housing and to make suggestions, shape the analysis and resulting goals and priorities, and review the draft AI document.

 Purpose and Mission